-1) We are offering two options to own a Seaweed farm in 2021, firstly complete ownership costing approximately £35k, (in an area of your choice**) run by you with our help.
-We will advise you through the setting up phase help plan the infrastructure and laying of equipment, including bottom weights / Eco weight / anchors, buoys, floats, lines and importantly supplying 1 Km of seeded seaweed lines in 100m lengths to go onto the growing lines.
+1) We are offering two options to own a Seaweed farm in 2021, firstly complete ownership costing approximately £35k, (in an area of your choice) run by you with our help.
+We will advise you through the setting up phase and help plan the infrastructure and laying of equipment, including bottom weights / Eco weights / anchors, buoys, floats, lines and importantly supplying 1 Km of seeded seaweed lines in 100m lengths to go onto the growing lines.

 Also licencing paperwork and legal documents, harvesting and the sale of your seaweed (site approval subject to surveys).
 A licence to farm seaweed is valid for five years after which it will need to be renewed.

 2) The second more popular choice is to have your 10 x 100m seaweed lines run alongside ours here in Devon and Dorset, so we can do the day to day work, checking on buoys and lines where required, checking water quality and temperature and the growth rate of the seaweed.
 Also help with finding buyers or selling through us and we can harvest the seaweed for you.
 The 2021 investment is currently the same for both options £35k.
 Offer closes 28th Feb 2021

 Growth, Profit and Returns.